THE IRISH DIVORCE ACT

 (a) is ordered to execute a deed or document in relation to land and

-(b) refuses or fails to do so, (or if the court considers it necessary),
+(b) refuses to do so (or if the court thinks necessary),

-the court may order another person to execute the deed or document, and that execution shall be valid.
+the court may order another person to execute the deed or document.

 s.14 (6) The court will apportion any costs in relation to a property adjustment order between the spouses.